jundalisay/superb/content/en/superphysics/principles/chapter-07b.md

 This means that consciousness is not a thing or substance, but is merely **a state of an identity that determines whether it perceives or not.**

+This state has two kinds:
+1. On or Perceiving
+2. Off or Not Perceiving

+Included in the state of perceiving is the state of remembering.
+- Memory is a quality of the mind
+- Remembering is a state of consciousness

+The separation of memory from remembering is useful in:
+- Medical Superphysics for memory problems, dementia, and
+- Material Superphysics for the creation of artificial sentience.

+For example, the interplay of desire, mind-memory, and consciousness explains why social interaction is essential to avoid Alzheimer's.

+### All Things Can Perceive

 The dynamics of the 2 forces implies that **everything is conscious, having the ability to perceive**.

 It is the **inability** of some identities to express those perceptions, due to the influence of the Negative Force, that makes things not seem to have any perception-ability (not be aware).
 But the fact that they can **react to actions** done onto them is proof that they are aware or can perceive.